IHE/QRPH.CCG/input/pagecontent/issues.md

 ### Submit an Issue

 ### Open Issues

+- Are we limiting this profile to high bandwidth countries only?: In Vol 3, there is are [requirements](https://build.fhir.org/ig/IHE/QRPH.CCG/CCG_v3_launch.html#transactional-content) to repeatedly send an IPS bundle back and forth between the Guideline Performer and the Guideline Engine.
+The bandwidth requirements of such repeated transactions should be evaluated to determine if they are feasible in low bandwidth settings.

+- Is this an interoperability profile?:  The majority of the requirements in this profile are in Vol 3 which are describing application behaviour.
+The interoperability problem that is being addressed by this profile should be clearly stated.
+Looking at 2.1.12 of the [governance document](https://www.ihe.net/wp-content/uploads/IHE-Intl-Governance-Amended_2024-10-10.pdf) we have thhe IHE's Interoperability-orientation where "Developed specifications focus on details essential to interoperability rather than application design details."

 - Should a content profile define expected behaviors on actors?: in volume 3, there are a number of expect behaviors for the actors being defined. usually these things are defined in Vol 2.

 - Can Vol 2 require something from Vol 3?:  Currently the CCG profile has a Vol 3 content profile that is [required](https://build.fhir.org/ig/IHE/QRPH.CCG/CCG_v2_x4.html#expected-actions---initiator)  by Vol 2.
 This does not seem in line with typical IHE use of Content Profiles.